 JOHN EMERGES WITH NUMBER ONE HIT DESPITE MCCARTNEY’S DOMINANCE

-When The Beatles released the album A Hard Day’s Night in 1964, it was clear that John Lennon was the main composer of the band, as ten out of the thirteen songs were written by him.
-However, by the mid-1960s Paul McCartney started to rise as the more domineering voice in the group, as John would settle more towards the sidelines.
-Despite this, it was John's Come Together, that was released as a single and it was his song that became a number one hit in the US while peaking at number 4 in the UK charts.
-However, this wouldn’t be the band’s last number-one single, as Paul's Long and Winding Road released in 1970 has this honor.
+When The Beatles released the album A Hard Day’s Night in 1964, it was clear that John Lennon was the main composer/leader of the band, as ten out of the thirteen songs were written by him.
+However, by the mid-1960s Paul McCartney started to rise as the more domineering voice in the group, while John would settle more towards the sidelines.
+That isn't to say, John stopped producing great hits post-1966 such as Happiness is a Warm Gun, Dear Prudence, All You Need is Love and Strawberry Fields Forever.
+But still, the fact that since 1967, seven out of the band's last 11 hits were McCartney compositions really shows the extent of Paul's ascendency from that point.
+Nevertheless, it was John's Come Together, that was released as the LP's single and it was his song that became a number one hit in the US while peaking at number 4 in the UK charts.
+This wouldn’t be the band’s last number-one single, as Paul's The Long and Winding Road released in 1970 has this honor.
 While this might seem like a victory for McCartney it is somewhat of a bittersweet one since his song was mired with production intervention as producer Phil Spector used an orchestra over Paul’s recording in a technique he pioneered called “The Wall of Sound” which has been criticized for rendering singers’ voices largely inaudible.
-Needless to say, Paul hated this edited version of the song, but this was the one released that was released to the public and the one that became the group’s last hit, much to his dismay.
-Moreover, the song’s commercial success did not reflect its critical success, as critics had an unfavorable view of it.
+Needless to say, Paul hated this edited version of the song, but this was the one that was released to the public and the one that became the group’s last hit, much to his dismay.
+Moreover, The Long and Winding Road’s commercial success did not reflect its critical success, as critics at the time generally had an unfavorable view of it.
 So while John’s last hit for the band was a song that he, the fans and critics loved, the same cannot be said for Paul’s last hit for the band.
 John’s other significant song, I Want You (She’s So Heavy), reflected his sound during his early solo career.
 Like many of his early solo songs, I Want You has a melancholic sound to it and has John really sing his heart out as if he’s therapeutically trying to get something off his chest.
-Examples of such songs include Mother which focuses on his feelings of abandonment from his mother, who was largely absent from his childhood and died shortly after they rekindled their relationship, and his father who left him while he was a toddler, and Cold Turkey which was centered on his heroin addiction.
+Examples of such songs include Mother which focuses on his feelings of abandonment from his mother, who was largely absent from his childhood and died shortly after they rekindled their relationship, and his father who left him while he was a toddler, and Cold Turkey (a song he intended for Abbey Road, but was subsequently rejected by the other Beatles) which was centered on his heroin addiction.

 PAUL CONTINUES HIS DIVERSIFIED REPERTOIRE WHILE MAXWELL MAKES ENEMIES WITH OTHER THREE BEATLES